EmmaJohnsonBarth/TeamAgreement/README.md

-# TEAM AGREEMENT
+# TEAM AGREEMENT 301

-Emma Johnson-Barth, Luke McCarthy, Ava Melchoir
+Members: Emma Johnson-Barth, Luke McCarthy, Ava Melchoir

 ## Cooperation Plan

 **What are the key strengths of each person on the team?**

-Emma - JavaScript
+Emma - JavaScript (vanilla)

 Ava - CSS and Styling